-- Provide a list of 11 questions for your nominees to answer.
+- Provide a list of 11 questions for the ones you nominated for the Liebster Award.

 If you won a trip to Europe, who would you take with you?

 Mathieu, my fiancée.
-We both enjoy travelling a whole lot, and he is the best travel companion I could ever ask for.
-I am the kind of person who plans a lot, and thinks about making a schedule even for going on holiday.
-Mathieu balances that wonderfully: he never plans, he is spontaneous, and curious, and knows how to help me relax and just enjoy exploring the new place without checking my list of must-sees in that area. 🙂
+We both enjoy traveling a whole lot, and he is the best travel companion I could ever ask for.
+I am the kind of person who plans a lot and thinks about making a schedule even for going on holiday.
+Mathieu balances that wonderfully: he never plans, he is spontaneous, and curious, and knows how to help me relax and just enjoy exploring the new place without checking my list of must-sees in that area.